abhinav-k07/projects/README.md

 ## Introduction

-This Terraform code is scripted using modular approach and AWS best practices.
+This AWS Cloud Environment is scripted using Terraform modular approach and AWS best practices.
 It demonstrates a single click deployment methodology to provision an AWS VPC having Web Servers hosted on EC2 instances running in an Auto Scaling Group.
-The Terraform code consists of multiple modules comprising of [Environment/Dev](https://github.com/abhinav-k07/projects/tree/master/Environment/dev), [Compute](https://github.com/abhinav-k07/projects/tree/master/Modules/compute), [Root](https://github.com/abhinav-k07/projects/tree/master/Modules/root) and [VPC](https://github.com/abhinav-k07/projects/tree/master/Modules/vpc).
 The AWS Cloud Architecture consists of an AWS VPC having resources deployed in public and private subnets as shown below in [Project Architecture](#project-architecture).
+The Terraform code is scripted using features like [Remote Backend - S3](https://www.terraform.io/docs/backends/types/s3.html) for state management and [DynamoDB](https://www.terraform.io/docs/state/locking.html) for state locking.

 ## Project Architecture

 ![alt text](https://raw.githubusercontent.com/abhinav-k07/projects/master/Flaconi%20Docs/Flaconi%20-%20DevOps%20AWS%20Cloud%20and%20Terraform.jpeg)

 ## Terraform Code

+Terraform is used as an infrastructure as a Code (IaC) tool for designing Flaconi AWS Cloud environment.
+The Terrafor code consists of multiple modules comprising of [Environment/Dev](https://github.com/abhinav-k07/projects/tree/master/Environment/dev), [Compute](https://github.com/abhinav-k07/projects/tree/master/Modules/compute), [Root](https://github.com/abhinav-k07/projects/tree/master/Modules/root) and [VPC](https://github.com/abhinav-k07/projects/tree/master/Modules/vpc).
+It is a cloud best practice that we should modularize our Terraform code, so that we can create multiple different replicas of our infrastructure by re-using the infra modules.
+I have adopted a best practice to organize our terraform code in three levels: main.tf, variable.tf and output.tf.

+* Main.tf - This file contains actual terraform code of resources which are provisioned inside our AWS Cloud environment like ELB, VPC, ASG etc.
+* Output.tf - This file contains the output values which are extracted from the resources deployed through main.tf in AWS Cloud.
+* Variable.tf - This file contains the variables which are parsed through main.tf.

 ## Terraform Modules